suhridam/portfolio/README.md

-# Behavioural Ecologist
+#### I am a dedicated Ecologist pursuing a doctoral degree with a strong background in ecological and acoustic data collection, analysis, and interpretation.
+My previous research has focused on prey-predator interactions, and I am currently specializing in Bioacoustics, with a specific focus on the duetting behavior of the Sarus Crane, a prominent waterbird species in North Indian farmlands and wetlands.
+I possess advanced skills in utilizing R for data analysis and am well-versed in various GIS software applications.
+Additionally, I excel in report writing and academic publishing.

-#### Technical Skills: Ecology, Bioacoustics, Data analysis, GIS, R
+## Technical Skills: Ecology, Bioacoustics, Data analysis, GIS, R

 ## Education
 - M.Sc., Forestry	| Forest Research Institute, Dehradun (_2014 - 2016_)